 This happens because, when you get excess oxygen with every breath, it can cause red blood cells to drop carbon dioxide to pick up oxygen instead.
 As a result, the dropped CO2 dissolves into your blood instead of getting released into your lungs for expulsion.

 This dramatically throws off the balance of oxygen and carbon dioxide exchange in your lungs, causing more and more CO2 to build up in your bloodstream.
-In this way, oxygen therapy can make CO2 retention much worse and cause hypercapnea when prescribed or used incorrectly.
+In this way, portable or home oxygen therapy can make CO2 retention much worse and cause hypercapnea when prescribed or used incorrectly.

 Another way that oxygen therapy can worsen CO2 retention is by causing ventilation-perfusion mismatch.
 Although researchers aren't sure exactly why, this happens when you get more oxygen at a time than what you actually need.